asterisk/documentation/docs/Asterisk-Community/Asterisk-Community-Services.md

 * [Source Browsing](https://github.com/asterisk/asterisk)
 * [Mailing Lists](/Asterisk-Community/Mailing-Lists)

 The Asterisk development team directly maintain a subset of community services, specifically the legacy Atlassian services and the downloads server.
-If downtime is expected a notice will be sent to the [asterisk-announce](http://lists.digium.com/mailman/listinfo/asterisk-announce) mailing list.
+If downtime is expected a notice will be posted on the [community forums](https://community.asterisk.org/).

 If community services are unavailable for a prolonged period of time, please notify [the Asterisk development team.](mailto:asteriskteam@digium.com?subject=Community-Service-Interruption)